 In 2010, the Division of Energy provided cost share grants through the Energize Missouri Agriculture program, offering grants up to 75% of the cost of an energy saving system, up to \$5,000.
 This program ran from January through April 2010 and awarded \$6.1 million in grants to Missouri farms.
-Also in 2010, the state began operating the Agricultural Energy Loan Program through Energize Missouri Agriculture, which makes \$4.5 million in loan funds available, with a minimum loan of \$30,000 and a maximum of \$500,000.
-The third component of Energize Missouri Agriculture is the Field Day: Energy Training, which awarded \$500,000 to five organizations to offer energy efficiency training to farmers.
-During the same year, the Missouri Department of Agriculture was awarded an ARRA grant through the Better Buildings program to administer the MAESTRO (Missouri Agriculture and Energy Savings Team- A Revolutionary Opportunity) program.
-MAESTRO offers cost-shared energy audits, an loan interest buy-down to 3% or an equivalent amount in a cash down payment, loan guarantees up to \$50,000, and grants up to 75% of the equipment cost, with a maximum of \$5,000.
+Also in 2010, the state began operating the Agricultural Energy Loan Program through Energize Missouri Agriculture, which makes \$4.5 million in loan funds available, with a minimum loan of \$30,000 and a maximum of \$500,000.21 The third component of Energize Missouri Agriculture is the Field Day: Energy Training, which awarded \$500,000 to five organizations to offer energy efficiency training to farmers.
+During the same year, the Missouri Department of Agriculture was awarded an ARRA grant through the Better Buildings program to administer the MAESTRO (Missouri Agriculture and Energy audits, an loan interest buy-down to 3% or an equivalent amount in a cash down payment, loan guarantees up to \$50,000, and grants up to 75% of the equipment cost, with a maximum of \$50,000.